 Going through the tunnels and seeing the suspension bridge from afar was amazing.
 Looking at the bridge now I’m like “WOW I WALKED ON THAT.”
 There were also so many mountains and trees.
 Ahhhh, so beauteous.

 Next was my journey to the Sogeumsan Suspension Bridge (Ganhyeon Rocking Bridge).
 It was only about a ten-minute walk from the train station to the entrance of the parking lot.
 You walk through the parking lot and there’s a small strip of restaurants leading to the bridge.
 I tried to navigate my way and walked across this bridge and heard two girls speaking English.
-It has always shocked me to hear people speaking fluent English when I am abroad….
-Comforting, but weird.
+It’s always comforting to hear people speaking fluent English when I am abroad.